+Pfeiffer University's teacher education programs have received accreditation through year 2021 under the National Council for Accreditation of Teacher Education (NCATE) standards.
+NCATE's performance-based accreditation system for teacher preparation ensures that teacher candidates are prepared to make a difference in P-12 student learning.
+Providers accredited under NCATE standards as well as under the Teacher Education Accreditation Council (TEAC) Quality Principles are now served by a single specialized accreditation system for educator preparation in the United States, the Council for the Accreditation of Educator Preparation (CAEP).
+More than 900 educator preparation providers participate in the CAEP accreditation system.

+Pfeiffer University's Teacher Education Program is accredited and approved by the North Carolina Department of Public Instruction (NCDPI).

 Domain 1.
 Planning and Preparation - The teacher as servant leader approaches the teaching function with a fund of knowledge about the discipline, the learner, and learning that must be continually renewed and elaborated.
 This fund of knowledge is buttressed by continued engagement in professional development opportunities and reflection.
 The teacher's knowledge provides the bases for informed planning.

 Domain 2.
 Establishing a Respectful Environment - The teacher provides the leadership for establishing and maintaining respectful learning environments in which each child has a positive, nurturing relationship with caring adults.
 In the classroom the teacher is that adult along with teacher assistants and volunteers.

 Domain 3.
 Instructing Effectively - Instructional effectiveness lies at the heart of the role of the professional teacher.
 The teacher as servant leader instructs to encourage student development based upon knowledge of content, the structure of the discipline, students, teaching methods, the community, and curriculum goals.

 Domain 4.
 Professional Responsibilities - The professional teacher is responsible, not only to the students, but also to the entire learning community and to the teaching profession.
 Therefore, the teacher as servant leader models excellence in support of the school and the profession.
 Moreover, the teacher has an advocacy role to help assure that settings outside the classroom in which the student participates also promote healthy development.

-The Pfeiffer University Master of Science in Elementary Education degree program enables teachers to achieve the advanced level standards of the North Carolina Department of Public Instruction for advanced teacher preparation.
-Completion of the MSEE degree leads to a recommendation for advanced "M" licensure in North Carolina.
+The Pfeiffer University Master of Science in Education degree program enables teachers to achieve the advanced level standards of the North Carolina Department of Public Instruction for advanced teacher preparation.
+Completion of the MSE degree, in the elementary and special education tracks, leads to a recommendation for advanced "M" licensure in North Carolina.